 A product is considered hazardous (and must be marked as such) if it is:

-Hazardous products commonly found in the home include paint, pool chemicals, lighter fluids, drain cleaners, gas cylinders, acids, garden sprays and insect baits.
+Hazardous products commonly found in the home include paint, pool chemicals, disinfectants, drain cleaners, gas cylinders, batteries, acids, garden sprays and insect baits.

 The first consideration should be to buy only what you need so there is no waste to be disposed of.
 However, no matter how careful we are, there is always that little bit of paint or chemical residue to get rid of, and, of course, the containers.

 First check the container to see if it has disposal instructions on it.
 In some cases the manufacturer will handle the waste and containers if they are returned to their agent.
-For example, Resene Paints will take all paint and paint containers, with a small charge levied on tins that are not their brand.
+For example, some paint suppliers will take all paint and paint containers, with a small charge levied on tins that are not their brand.

 For more information contact: